 Would I recommend it?

-If you are suffering from sore, swollen or bleeding gums or perhaps have one or more ulcers in the mouth, then this is a very good product for trying to reduce the impact and clearing the cause of the condition.
+This is a mouthwash for gum disease.
+If you are suffering from sore, swollen or bleeding gums or perhaps have one or more ulcers in the mouth, then this is a very good product for trying to reduce the impact and assisting with the clearing the cause of the condition.

 It should be used as part of a short term treatment and not be used excessively, paying close attention to the associated risks.
 If your symptoms do not improve within 1-2 weeks, consult your dentist and refrain from using Corsodyl mouthwash for longer periods of time.